brandur/sorg/content/drafts/acid.md

 First of all, despite unbounded optimism for growth, the vast majority will be well-served by a single vertically scalable node; probably forever.
-By offloading infrequently needed "junk" data to scalable alternate data stores, it's fairly reasonable to expect to vertically scale a service for a very long time, even if it has somewhere on the order of millions of users.
+By offloading infrequently needed "junk" to scalable alternate stores and archiving old data, it's reasonable to expect to vertically scale a service for a very long time, even if it has somewhere on the order of millions of users.
 Show me any databases that's on the scale of TBs or larger, and I'll show you the 100s of GBs that are in there when they don't need to be.

-There are a few use cases that legitimately need scalability, and for those you should choose a database that gives you as many of these guarantees as possible, even if it's on a per-partition scale.
-Citus and Google Spanner, the former providing per-shard ACID guarantees and the latter providing locking read-write transactions for when you need them, are both interesting options in this space.
+There are some use cases that legitimately need scalability, and for those you should choose a database that gives you as many of these guarantees as possible, even if it's on a per-partition scale.
+For example, Citus gives you per-shard ACID guarantees.
+Google Spanner provides distributed locking read-write transactions for when you need them.
+Both are interesting options in this space.

+TODO: Picture of building foundation.

 ## Check your foundation (#foundation)